Quickstart Guide to Military Space-A Flights

 | Related Reading: What to Wear and Bring on a Space-A Flight

-During baggage check, you can request a meal, (if meals are offered — usually a box lunch with sandwich, chips, cookie, and drink), which costs $5 – $10, depending on the base.
+During baggage check, you can request a box meal if the option is available.
+Meals cost $5 – $10, depending on the base, and usually include a sandwich, chips, cookie, and drink.
 Make sure you have cash in USD and a card for payment.
 Some terminals only accept one or the other.

 At this point in the process, you will also receive your boarding pass, which you should review carefully to ensure it lists the correct final destination (here’s why).